Robust leave-one-out cross-validation for high-dimensional Bayesian models: Analysis of the proposed estimator

 \subsection{High-dimensional regression models}

 In this section we provide a more refined analysis of the behavior of $AV^{(post)}_i$ and $AV^{(mix)}_i$, focusing on high-dimensional regression models, first considering the linear case and then a more general regression context.
-Our results suggest that the classical estimator is highly sensitive to high-dimensionality and in particular it deteriorates as the ratio $p/n$ increases, while the mixture estimator exhibits drastically improved robustness.
+Our results suggest that classical estimators are highly sensitive to high-dimensionality and their performances quickly deteriorate as the ratio $p/n$ increases, while the mixture estimator exhibits substantially improved robustness.